licensezero/licensezero-private-license/terms.md

 # Notices

-In order to make sure that everyone who get a copy of the _Project_ knows about the license rules for its use, the _Seller_ agrees to give everyone who gets a copy of any of the _Contributions_ to the _Project_ from them, with or without changes, also gets the text of this license, as well as the text of any public license granted for them.
+In order to make sure that everyone who get a copy of the _Project_ knows about the license rules for its use, the _Developer_ agrees to give everyone who gets a copy of any of the _Contributions_ to the _Project_ from them, with or without changes, also gets the text of this license, as well as the text of any public license granted for them.

 # Agency

-The _Seller_ has authorized the _Agent_ to sign this license on the _Seller_'s behalf.
+The _Developer_ has authorized the _Agent_ to sign this license on the _Developer_'s behalf.